matthewgomogda/tesla-autopilot-could-never/README.md

 New lanenet model trainned based on BiseNetV2 can be found [here](https://www.dropbox.com/sh/0b6r0ljqi76kyg9/AADedYWO3bnx4PhK1BmbJkJKa?dl=0)

 [BaiduNetDisk](https://pan.baidu.com/s/1sLLSE1CWksKNxmRIGaQn_A) is available too.
-You can download here https://pan.baidu.com/s/1sLLSE1CWksKNxmRIGaQn_A and extract code is `86sd`
+-- download here https://pan.baidu.com/s/1sLLSE1CWksKNxmRIGaQn_A and extract code is `86sd`

 The new model can reach 78 fps in single image inference process.